npm/rfcs/accepted/0000-workspaces.md

 ## Detailed Explanation

-After sourcing feedback from the community, there are 3 major implementations/changes required in the **npm cli** in order to provide the feature set that would enable a better management of nested packages.
+After sourcing feedback from the community, there are 2 major implementations/changes required in the **npm cli** in order to provide the feature set that would enable a better management of nested packages.
 - Make the **npm cli** **workspace**-aware.
 - Install: In a **npm workspaces** setup users expect to be able to install all nested packages and perform the associated lifecycle scripts from the **Top-level workspace**, it should also be aware of **workspaces** that have a **dependency** on one another and **symlink** them appropriately.
-- Run some npm subcommands in the context of each **workspace**.

 The set of features identified in this document are the ones that are essential to an initial [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) of the **npm workspaces** support.
 The community should expect further development of this feature based on the feedback we collected and documented at the end of this RFC.